jadecobra/python_tdd_exercises/source/classes/family_ties.rst

 * :ref:`how to make dictionaries with functions<how to make a person>`
 * :ref:`how to use classes<classes>`
 * :ref:`how to make classes<everything is an object>`

-:ref:`Would you like to use test classes with parents?<family ties>`

 ----